 When Christmas, 1944, approached, the POWs hoped that they would have the day off.
 They hoped that the Japanese would also allow them to have decorations inside their barracks.
 There also was a rumor that they would receive Red Cross parcels for Christmas.
 As it turned out, parcels were delivered and each was shared by two men.

 Men would wear out from being overworked and underfed.
 Then pneumonia took over and the men died in a couple of days.
-Their bodies would be put in a four by four by two foot box.
-It had handles that allowed it to me carried.
+Their bodies would be put in a four by four-foot by two-foot box.
+It had handles that allowed it to be carried.
 A Buddhist priest from the village walked ahead of the procession in his white and gold robes.
-When the remains were returned to the camp, they were in a four by four by twelve inch box.
-The man's name and serial number were on the box.
+When the remains were returned to the camp, they were in a four by four-inch by twelve-inch box.
+The man’s name and serial number were on the box.
 The box was kept by the camp commandant in his office.

 Being that the Japanese had a quota of POWs they needed to work on the details each day, those suffering from diarrhea or dysentery were not considered sick.
 At one point, most of the POWs had dysentery and were too sick to work.
 The sick were beaten with shovels, sticks, shovels, and anything else available to get them to do work.
 They also had their meal rations reduced.